Pedro-Grimaldi-Hansel/Pedro-Grimaldi-Hansel/README.md

    <br>
 </div>

-- Currently working as a developer and advisor to the commercial and project departments at Code Empresa Jr.
+- Currently working as a developer and project manager and multiplier advisor at Code Empresa Jr.
 - Studying ReactJs, NextJs and MySQl
 - Contact me by email: pedroghansel@gmail.com